Shaaali/identity-apps/docs/guides/branding/README.md

 ## Request more branding

-If you need to apply more branding than what is allowed from the Asgardeo console, contact the Asgardeo team.
+If you need to apply more branding than what is allowed from the Asgardeo console, contact the Asgardeo team at **asgardeo-help@wso2.com**.

 ## Branding preferences